Hazel: Secure and Efficient Disaggregated Storage: Design of

 \section{Design of \projectnameSpace}

-Our design focuses on two principles: performance and scalability.
-These make our solution practical while guaranteeing critical security properties of confidentiality, integrity, and freshness.
+Our design focuses on two principles: performance and scalability, while guaranteeing critical security properties of confidentiality, integrity, and freshness.
 We present our solution in the most generalizable form possible.
-This allows us to reach the broadest audience while leaving the flexibility to practitioners.
+This allows us to reach the broadest audience while maintaining flexibility for practitioners.
 For example, if the network is freshness protected (e.g., Ultra Ethernet encryption~\cite{hoeflerUltraEthernetsDesign2025}), \projectname's network freshness header is surplus, allowing for more IV and key ID bits.
-We first outline our threat model and follow with control and data paths.
+We first outline our threat model (Section~\ref{sec:threat_model}), and follow with control (Section~\ref{sec:control_path}) and data paths (Section~\ref{sec:data_path}).